-Create your own personalized design and select from our beautiful georgette fabrics to print it onto.
-Lightweight and sheer, custom printed georgette material is perfect for clothing and dressmaking as well as home decor and interiors.
-Printed georgette material, made to order in our studio, is also great for bridal wear.
+Create your own personalized design and select from our beautiful printed georgette fabrics to print it onto.
+Lightweight and sheer, printed georgette fabric is perfect for clothing and dressmaking as well as home decor and interiors.
+Printed georgette fabric is made to order in our studio, and is also great for bridal wear.

 Ready in 1 - 2 day(s)

 Fine details and sharp lines are printed concisely, and colors are punchy and deep with this printed georgette fabric.

 A group of super-fussys.
 To avoid arguments, definitely DO NOT steam, tip-toe with ironing and just to be safe always use a Dry Cleaning service to keep them bright and satisfied!

 Very good resolution, good color, quality fabric and finished product.
 Fast completion and delivery

 Printed neoprene, quantity 1, everything was phenomenal.
 The design process was easy, shipping and arrival was fast, and the product looks great.